Universite-Gustave-Eiffel/beamer-template_uge-inria/README.md

   If you have a LaTeX distribution installed on your computer, you can download the sources by clicking on `<> Code`/`Download ZIP`.
   After extracting the sources, you can directly edit (and probably rename) the file `ready2Go.tex`.
   Then, you can compile your presentation using your favorite LaTeX compiler (pdflatex, xelatex, luatex, arara, latexmk...).
-  If you use the `glossaires` package (or some others) as given in the example, do not forget to add the compilation option `--shell-escape`.
+  If you use the `glossaries` package (or some others) as given in the example, do not forget to add the compilation option `--shell-escape`.
   This remark stands also for your favorite LaTeX IDE (~~VSCode~~ Codium, TeXStudio, TeXMaker, Lyx, Emacs, ...)
   Compilation command example: `pdflatex output.pdf ready2Go.tex --shell-escape`.